sharedstreets/sharedstreets-matcher/README.md

 ##### Dealing with time

 SharedStreets uses a weekly cycle to track periodic trends (e.g. traffic speeds, pick-up/drop-off events).
 Data is currently aggregated into "hour of week" periods, with Monday midnight as "hour zero" and Sunday midnight as "hour 167."
-A complete set of statistics are kept for each time period, and aggregated as required by downstream analysis.
+A complete set of statistics are kept for each time period.
+The periods are then aggregated as required by downstream analysis.

-#### Performance
+### Performance

 The processing rate varies significantly based on input data (e.g. time interval between GPS samples, trace length, and map area), and matcher settings.
 However, processing rates of ~1500 GPS samples / second / CPU core are typical for SharedStreets input data in urban areas.

 SharedStreets Matcher is built using Apache Flink, and auto scales to use all available processors.
 Flink applications can be deployed on a multi-node cluster for distributed processing.

-#### Build from source

-Prebuilt jar files for the ingest and matching tool are available in the Github Release tab above.
-Building from source requires Gradle v 3.x and JDK 1.8+.
-Both jar files can be built using the command:

-`gradle build allJars`